SB-Chalmers/bt_python/book/introduction/getting_started.md

 - **Google Colab:** Free, cloud-based Jupyter notebook environment.
 No installation required.
 - **Jupyter Notebooks:** Run locally or on cloud services.
 Great for data analysis and visualization.
-- **Repl.it:** Online IDE supporting Python and many other languages.

 ---